seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 *Exit*

 **LORD POLONIUS**
-What is't, Ophelia, be hath said to you?
+What is't, Ophelia, he hath said to you?

 **OPHELIA**
 So please you, something touching the Lord Hamlet.